Have an Instant Pot? Need recipes that are thoroughly tested and WORK?

 We’re using 5 ingredients here: crushed pineapple, Cool Whip, lemon and lime juice, and just a touch of sugar.

-In a blender puree 2 cans of crushed pineapple with the juice, 2 tbsp of sugar, and 2 tbsp of both fresh lemon and lime juice.
-Let it roll for as long as you’d like because you want it smooooth.
+In a blender puree 2 cans of crushed pineapple with the juice, 2 tablespoon of sugar, and 2 tablespoon of both fresh lemon and lime juice.
+Let it roll for as long as you'd like because you want it smooooth.

 Give it another go-around in the blender until it’s well-mixed.
 I’m not gonna lie, it’s pretty darn good even before it’s frozen.